Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Hot Springs in San Luis Valley

-If you want to soak at Valley View, make sure you call ahead and make reservations.
+If you want to soak at Valley View call ahead and make reservations.
 They allow a limited number of soakers and weekend days fill up months in advance.
 Valley View is also clothing optional, so plan accordingly.

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (9)